 "They have a lot to figure out," Ninten replies, firmer now, with conviction that throws him off for a moment, but doesn't stop him from giving an incredulous look in return.
 "I can tell."

 No, Claus thinks, he can't.
-He can't tell that there's something really wrong with their world, with him, most of all, and he can't just go around acting like it's totally fine if he doesn't know what Claus is or what Lucas has done.
+He can't tell anything of what's going on, he doesn't know shit.
+He can't tell that there's something really wrong with their world, with him, most of all, and he can't just go around acting like it's totally fineif he doesn't know what Claus is or what Lucas has done.
 He can't.

 But he does, and Claus doesn't stop him anyway.
-Just like that, he directs his attention back to the window, not even giving him a second glance when the younger boy's hand finds his.
+Just like that, he directs his attention back to the window, not even giving him a second glance when the younger boy's hand finds his and just holds it.
 The annoying thing about it, he supposes, is that he does hold it in return, and he's suddenly very relieved he didn't neglect wearing gloves.
+Ninten just stays by his side quietly, holding his hand in case he does something sudden or something stupid.

 Lucas moves outside, jumping off the fence and digging in his pockets for something.
-Claus recognizes the bright red yo-yo all too easily; it feels important even now, although he pushes the memories of the pedestal and the existence of an android that resembled a young girl to the back of his mind.
+Claus recognizes the bright yellow yo-yo all too easily; it feels important even now, although he pushes the memories of the pedestal and the entire museum of trivial belongings to the back of his mind.

 Ness jumps to his feet as well, seeming to stumble a little before-